 As the weather gets colder, the bounty of summer will begin disappearing from the markets.
 Soon we’ll be seeing more produce from South America.
 But that doesn’t mean you can’t still buy local produce for a few more months.

 Of course, a lot depends on where you are.
-Those readers in Florida know that produce, especially citrus fruits, are available through most of the winter months.
+Those readers in Florida know that produce, especially citrus fruits, is available through most of the winter months.
 California and the West Coast have longer growing seasons and milder winters.
 That allows them to keep growing food practically year-round.

-If you’re one of our readers outside the U.S., let us know by using the comments link what’s going to be in season where you are during winter.
+If you’re one of our readers outside the U.S., let us know by using the comments link what’s going to be in-season where you are during winter.

 Apples and Pears.
 These are two fruits that can stand up to storage in a cool place for a few months.
 If you have room in the refrigerator or a root cellar, buy a bag to carry you through at least some of the Winter.